 I believe I think a little bit better when I cycle.
-Maybe I get into a zen-like state, and good thoughts come to my head.
-During the last couple of days, I have been thinking about my personal Berlin bike rules and, maybe, they make sense to somebody else besides me.
+Maybe I get into a zen-like state, and good thoughts come to me.
+During the last couple of days, I have been thinking about my Berlin bike rules; maybe, they make sense to somebody else besides me.

 Without further delay, here are my own Berlin Bike Rules.